python/cpython/Doc/reference/simple_stmts.rst

 If no expressions are present, :keyword:`raise` re-raises the last exception that was active in the current scope.
-If no exception is active in the current scope, a :exc:`TypeError` exception is raised indicating that this is an error (if running under IDLE, a :exc:`queue.Empty` exception is raised instead).
+If no exception is active in the current scope, a :exc:`RuntimeError` exception is raised indicating that this is an error.

 Otherwise, :keyword:`raise` evaluates the first expression as the exception object.
 It must be either a subclass or an instance of :class:`BaseException`.